Q. What’s the tallest mountain on Earth?

 Sleeping was much harder than eating for me.
 The temperature was well below freezing.
 We slept under two heavy blankets.
 Except for shoes, we kept all of our clothes on including coats.
-Even though I wasn’t cold and the cots were comfortable, I didn’t sleep much.
+The dung-fired stove was in the other section of the tent.
+Our area probably wasn’t much warmer than outside.
+Even though I wasn’t too cold and the cots were comfortable, I didn’t sleep much.
 Fortunately, difficulty sleeping and slight shortness of breath were the only problems I had adjusting to the altitude.

 The tour supplied canisters of oxygen that we could use if necessary.